 There are those who will disagree with me on this, and that’s fine.
 But I believe that self-sufficiency requires a relationship with domesticated livestock.
 I know that many hunter-gatherer groups are able to support themselves with hunting alone, but those groups aren’t usually based in a single location.
 When that form of living was more widespread, the earth was healthier and could support the huge, roaming herds of meat-on-the-hoof.

 I know I’m probably poking a hornet’s nest by saying this, but I don’t believe you can manage long-term self-sustainability on vegetables and fruits alone.
 Please note, I am not implying that you can’t homestead as a vegetarian or vegan.
-I was a vegetarian myself for several years until I was finally able to respectfully raise my own animals.
 I’m just discussing terms of self-sustainability.
 If there are any vegans or vegetarians who have managed to be totally self-sustaining in their diet without store-bought supplements, I’d welcome your stories!

 Related Post: Raising Baby Chicks: A Guide For First-Time “Parents”

 Figure out what animals you can and want to raise, and learn how to feed, house, and breed them in a healthy, sustainable way.
 Whether you choose sheep, fish, goats, chickens, ducks, cattle, or even meat pigeons (yes, that’s a thing), make sure you find a way to use everything they can offer you, not just meat.

 Also, make it a goal to build up good relationships with nearby animal-keepers so you can trade breeding stock and avoid inbreeding.
 Every creature has different things to offer the land: pest control, fertility, unwanted brush-to-manure conversion, and so on.

 5. Feed Your Animals Entirely From Your Land